iruvetar/Meet-At-Midpoint/README.md

 # Travel in the middle

-[Travel in the middle](https://meetatmidpoint-mrrbmrklmm.now.sh) is a web application built for course 67-328 at Carnegie Mellon Unversity.
+[Travel in the middle](https://meetatmidpoint-mrrbmrklmm.now.sh) is a web application built as the final proejct for course 67-328 at Carnegie Mellon Unversity.
 It's designed to serve couple in a distant relationship or for those who want to meet and travel with a friend who resides far away.
 This application recommends you where to meet and travel given two locations.